Tysmenytsia: History

 A fortress of Ticzemenieze is shown on the 1639 Beauplan map.

-Tysmenytsia was first mentioned in documents from 1143, and in 1449, when the village belonged to the Kingdom of Poland, it received Magdeburg rights from Polish king Casimir IV Jagiellon.
+Tysmenytsia was first mentioned in documents from 1143.
+In 1449, when the village belonged to the Kingdom of Poland, it received Magdeburg rights from Polish king Casimir IV Jagiellon.
 At that time, it was a royal town, with a Polish name of Tyśmienica.
 Due to its location near the restless southern border of Poland, Tyśmienica was frequently raided and burned to the ground, by the Crimean Tatars and Wallachians.
 Around 1540, Armenian merchant warehouses in Tyśmienica were mentioned.

 A local Roman Catholic parish was founded by the Voivode of Bracław Voivodeship, Mikołaj Potocki.
 The church was operated by the Dominican friars under prior Szymon Okolski, who opened a school here.
 At that time, Tyśmienica belonged to the Potocki family, who invited Armenian merchants to the town.
 It became home to one of the Armenian communes in Poland.
 The Dominican monastery was destroyed in 1676, during the Polish–Ottoman War (1672–76), rebuilt in 1678, and expanded in 1763.
 In 1686, King John III Sobieski visited the town, awaiting Polish soldiers, who returned from a raid on Moldova.
 Sobieski stayed in a house which was later named “Panski Dom”, and which was demolished in 1939.
 In 1759, an Armenian church was opened in Tyśmienica.